qinliu1023/airbnb_open_data/README.md

 ## Results
 Summaries are provided at the end of each session.
+And here is also a relative [post](https://medium.com/@qinliu1023/things-you-should-know-about-runnin-airbnb-da41416e108c).

 ## Licensing, Authors, Acknowledgements